Nir2306/Task-app/README.md

 - Use NFX/NEX prefix buttons to categorize tasks quickly
 - Data syncs automatically between devices when online
 - Works completely offline - all data is stored locally
-- Use filters in the "All Entries" view to find specific tasks or dates quickly
+- Use filters in the "Task List" view to find specific tasks or dates quickly (dropdown suggestions available)
 - Export your data regularly to keep a backup
 - Dark mode can be toggled from the header
 - Network status indicator shows your connection state and pending sync operations
 - Install the app on your mobile device for quick access and offline use
-- Calendar and form sections are perfectly aligned for better visual balance
+- **Mauritian Public Holidays**: Holiday days are highlighted in green in the month view calendar
+- **Mobile Calendar**: Use the Google Calendar-style interface on mobile for intuitive task management
+- **Rich Text Notes**: Format your notes with bold, italic, bullets, and colors for better organization
+- Tasks are automatically color-coded (green is reserved for holidays)

 ## 📱 Mobile Features